dtmo/molecule_ubuntu_2404/README.md

 24.04 suitable for use with [dtmo/molecule_driver_libvirt](https://github.com/dtmo/molecule_driver_libvirt).

-The built image is a default installation of Ubuntu Server 24.04 with all package updates applied.
+The built image is a minimal installation of Ubuntu Server 24.04 with all package updates applied.

 ## Installed Packages